-The following summary of the terms of the capital stock of Via Renewables, Inc. (the "Company" or "we," "us," or "our") is not meant to be complete and is qualified by reference to the relevant provisions of the General Corporation Law of the State of Delaware (the "DGCL") and the complete text of our amended and restated certificate of incorporation (our "certificate of incorporation"), the certificate of designation for the Series A Preferred Stock (the "certificate of designation") and the second amended and restated bylaws of the Company (our "bylaws").
+WHEREAS, on June 13, 2024, the Managing Member consummated a merger (the "Company" or "we," "us," or "our Merger") is not meant to be complete contemplated by that certain Agreement and is qualified Plan of Merger, dated as of December 29, 2023, by reference to the relevant provisions of the General Corporation Law of the State of Delaware (the "and between Retailco, LLC, a Texas limited liability company ("DGCL") and the complete text of our amended and restated certificate of incorporation (our "certificate of incorporation Parent"), the certificate NuRetailco LLC, a Delaware limited liability company and wholly owned subsidiary of designation for the Series A Preferred Stock (the "Parent ("certificate of designation") and the second amended and restated bylaws of the Company (our "bylaws").
 For a complete description of our capital stock, refer to our certificate of incorporation, the certificate of designation and bylaws, all of which are incorporated by reference as exhibits to this report.

-We have one class of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), our 8.75% Series A Fixed-to-Floating Rate Cumulative Perpetual Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock").

-Series A Preferred Stock
+We have one class of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act Merger Sub"), our 8.75% Series A Fixed-to-Floating Rate Cumulative Perpetual Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock"), and the Managing Member, Series A Preferred Stock

-Our board of directors has adopted a certificate of designations to our certificate of incorporation establishing the Series A Preferred Stock.
+Our board of directors has adopted WHEREAS, as a certificate of designations to our certificate of incorporation establishing the Series A Preferred Stock.
 The certificate of designations initially authorized 4,000,000 shares of Series A Preferred Stock.
-Our board of directors may authorize and issue additional shares of Series A Preferred Stock, from time to time, without obtaining consent of the holders of shares of Series A Preferred Stock.
-The foregoing provides a summary of certain terms and provisions of the Series A Preferred Stock.
+Our board of directors may authorize and issue additional shares of Series A Preferred Stock, from time to time, without obtaining consent result of the holders of shares of Series A Preferred Stock.
+The foregoing provides a summary of certain terms and provisions Merger, Parent owns all of the Series A Preferred Stock.

 Maturity.
-The Series A Preferred Stock has no maturity date, and we are not required to redeem the Series A Preferred Stock.
+The Series A Preferred Stock has no maturity date, issued and we are not required to redeem the Series A Preferred Stock.
 Accordingly, the Series A Preferred Stock will remain outstanding indefinitely unless we decide to redeem it pursuant to our optional redemption right or our special optional redemption right in connection with a Change of Control, or under the circumstances set forth below under "-Limited Conversion Rights Upon a Change of Control" and elect to convert such Series A Preferred Stock.
 We are not required to set aside funds to redeem the Series A Preferred Stock.